AlgorithmiKee/notes/Machine_Learning/prob_model.md

 * Optional: prior distribution $p(\boldsymbol{\theta})$
 * Goal: estimate $\boldsymbol{\theta}$

-Remarks:

-* For now, we assume that the data is fully observable. i.e. There is no latent variables.
+For now, we assume that the data is fully observable. i.e. There is no latent variables.
 Latent variable models will be briefly discussed later.
-* We also assume that the model is correctly specified. i.e. The ground truth distribution is gonverned by some unknown true parameter $\boldsymbol{\theta}$.
-The learning problem becomes far more complex when the ground truth distribution is not in the parametric family.
-* In frequentist point of view, the true parameter is unknown but fixed.
-In Bayesian point of view, the true parameter follows some unknown distribution.

 ### Maximum Likelihood Estimation (MLE)